anandvihari71/anandvihari71/README.md

 Java
 ========
-**SonarQube** Configuration(you can do it by local install(jar,war file),local Docker image(its just container or you can call it as server),AWS EC2, AWS EKS Cluster, AWS ECS Managed kubernatis)
+**SonarQube** Configuration(you can do it by local install(jar,war file),local Docker image(its just container or you can call it as server),AWS EC2, AWS EKS Cluster, AWS ECS Managed kubernatis), add sonarlint plugin in IDEA Intellij for code smells and code quality

 **Pre-requisites**
 **a)** add jacoco and sonar-maven plugins in pom.xml